 After the API call, account is set to verified state (1) and is ready to be used.

 New companies with a new user can be created for:

 If you need to create a new company for an existing user, log-in to Maventa UI first.

 Before production account can be used it needs to be verified using strong authentication and electronic signing.
 When the user logs in to the account for the first time, user needs to go through a set-up wizard where they add information of the company and configure some of the basic settings.
 The last step of the wizard is the company verification process with Visma Sign service.
-This signing process is the same as described with Visma Sign for API above, but in this case the process is initiated from UI.
-Visma Sign authorisation is not required if the company is created in the testing environment.
+This process is the same as described within the Visma Sign verification process above, but in this case the signing is initiated from the UI.

 In Maventa there are two type of accounts; Company accounts and Partner accounts.
 Company account is the default account type.
 Partner accounts are used by the integrating partners (ERPs and such with multiple customers).